North Carolina Tar Heels: Women's soccer

-Anson Dorrance has coached the women's soccer team at Carolina since its inception in 1979.
-In his 46 years as head coach, Dorrance has won 38 ACC championships and 22 national championships on the way to over 1,000 victories as a head coach.
+Anson Dorrance coached the women's soccer team at Carolina from its inception in 1979 until 2024.
+In his 46 years as head coach, Dorrance won 38 ACC championships and 22 national championships on the way to over 1,000 victories as a head coach.
 In 2019, following the demolition of Fetzer Field, a new combination soccer and lacrosse stadium was opened on the same site, named Dorrance Field in his honor.
+Damon Nahas replaced Anson Dorrance as interim head coach prior to the 2024 season and was promoted to head coach on December 9, 2024.